The Hidden Risk of Email Testing

 - Set encryption to None

-Step 4: Trigger an Email
+Step 3: Trigger an Email and inspect the results

 - Preview HTML and plain-text versions - See how your email renders